TomBebbington/tombebbington.github.io/_posts/2016-05-11-stored-program-concept.md

 The **MBR** holds data that is about to be written or has been read from memory.
 ### Memory Address Register
 The **MAR** stores the memory location that the **MBR** data is about to be written to or read from.
-## Cache
-The **Cache** is a bit of really fast memory, that instructions and data are loaded into from RAM before being ran on the CPU.
-This a form of volatile memory.

-## Bus
-The **Bus** is a pathway between CPU components.
-Data and control signals travel through the bus inside th CPU to the different components.

-## Clock
-This synchronises the operations of the computer to a specific frequency, measured in *Hertz*.

 # Architectures